 Ashley Goeller was only 18 years old, a freshman at Indiana University, when she was told she only had a 20% chance of living after being diagnosed with Meningococcal Meningitis.
 Click her photo to read more about her story.

 Erica Frazier Stum was diagnosed with cervical cancer three separate times before being informed that the cancer was caused by HPV.
-But her story didn’t end there.
-Click her photo to read more about her story.
+Sadly, Erica lost her battle with cancer on December 27, 2018.
+Click her photo to read her story.

 Heather Banks is an Indianapolis mother, wife, teacher, and cervical cancer survivor.
 She found out she had HPV when she was just 6 weeks pregnant with her second child.
 Click her photo to read more about her story.